 The Fellowship Inn, Bellingham

-After a £4 million refurbishment the Fellowship Inn in Bellingham is due to open this spring.
-The pub a will include a cinema, cafe and theatre.
-There will also be a music hub and rehearsal space.
+After a £4 million refurbishment the Fellowship Inn in Bellingham has opened this summer.
+The pub has a cinema, cafe and theatre.
+There is also be a music hub and rehearsal space.

 Phoenix Community Housing, which owns the building hopes that The Fellowship will be at the heart of the local community.